You've got questions? We've got answers.

 EVENTS

-Can DigDeep send materials or staff to my school, event or fundraiser?
+- Can DigDeep send materials or staff to my school, event or fundraiser?

-If you wish to invite DigDeep Staff to speak at your school or event, send us an email and we’ll check the schedule.
-Generally, we request that your organization or institution cover travel and housing expenses and fundraise a small honorarium that we will donate toward a water project in your name.
+If you’re planning an event in LA, and you want us to attend, or if you wish to invite DigDeep Staff to speak at your school or event, send us an email and we’ll check the schedule.
+Generally, we request that your organization or institution cover travel and housing expenses and fundraise a small honorarium that we will donate towards DigDeep water projects.

-I’m planning a fundraiser.
+- I’m planning a fundraiser.
 Can I offer a tax deduction to vendors or supporters who buy something at my event?

 DigDeep takes its responsibility as a public charity very seriously, and does not offer third-party tax deductions that we cannot independently verify.